aanno/cv/stackoverflow/cv.md

 * Basic insurance compliance knowledge: VAIT, BSI C5, KRITIS
 * Knowledge to keep CIT in line with regulations
 * Basic IT governance knowledge: ITIL, CMDB, service pyramid, SLAs and OLAs, risk analysis, business processes
+* Interested in IT architecture (system, hybrid cloud and enterprise level)
+* Interested in AI, BI, and modern workspaces for IT developers (cloud IDE, dev AI support, GitOps)

 ## Former Tech Stacks